Finance · Every dollar, on the record

 This is where the running totals will live - in, out, by week, by category.

-The ledger goes live the moment two things are true.
-One, the campaign bank account is open and the first transactions have cleared.
-Two, the FEC reporting workflow with my treasurer is set up so the public ledger and the official filing match exactly.
+The ledger goes live once the campaign bank account is open, the first transactions have cleared, and the FEC reporting workflow with my treasurer is set up so the public ledger reconciles with the official filing.
 I am not posting numbers I haven’t verified.

 What the campaign pays for